Ways To Manage Stress During a Financial Crisis

 There are many support groups out there happy to welcome a new member.
 If you need help, it’s there for you.

 If you run out of groceries, don’t be too proud to ask for help.
-You need food to function properly in order to get out of your current situation.
+You need food to function properly to get out of your current situation.
 I knew of a man who tried to survive on popcorn until he could get another job and he became very ill.
 Pride can get you other problems without realizing it!

 Also, trying to find a job can be very overwhelming.
-Consider seeing a job counselor for help in obtaining work as quickly as possible.
+Consider seeing a job counselor for help obtaining work as quickly as possible.

 Clean Your Home